httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Motivation for Replacing RFC 7540 Priorities {#motivation}

-An important feature of any implementation of a protocol that provides multiplexing is the ability to prioritize the sending of information.
-Prioritization is a difficult problem, so it will always be suboptimal, particularly if one endpoint operates in ignorance of the needs of its peer.
-Priority signalling allows endpoints to communicate their own view of priority, which can be combined with information the peer has to inform scheduling.

 RFC 7540 stream priority (see {{Section 5.3 of ?RFC7540}}) is a complex system where clients signal stream dependencies and weights to describe an unbalanced tree.
 It suffered from limited deployment and interoperability and was deprecated